 Harbourside Couhousing has generated so much interest, founders like Critchlow have received a grant from the B.C.
 Real Estate Foundation to write a how-to guide for others.

-"It's also an opportunity to improve affordability because you can take the principals of cohousing and apply them to existing co-ops, condos and new builds," she said.
+"It's also an opportunity to improve affordability because you can take the principles of cohousing and apply them to existing co-ops, condos and new builds," she said.

 Cohousing isn't for everyone, Critchlow said, but there's no doubt it's filling a niche.
 All 31 units at Harbourside sold out before construction started.